dojo/docs/developer/design/loader.rst

 * the function has.add includes an optional forth parameter, force, that can be used to over-write an existing test.
 This is useful to conditionally override an existing or default configuration.

-The loader initializes the has cache with several tests (see xxx for a list of these tests).
+The loader initializes the has cache with several tests (see `Default Configuration`_ for a list of these tests).
 User configuration can override any of these and/or add more tests by specifying a has configuration variable (an object just like has.cache).
 For example,